interstitialRedirectModalTitle

 Number of acres of farmland in Ohio

-Soil Regeneration on Farms
+Regenerating Soil on Farms

 TNC supports farmers shifting to management systems that work in harmony with nature to restore and protect the soil’s long-term health.
 Regenerative farm systems use cover crops and diverse crop rotations to cover bare soils and provide a living root in the soil for all or much of the year.
 They also utilize the 4Rs of nutrient stewardship and rotational grazing to manage fertilizer and manure and reduce or eliminate tilling the soil.
 The benefits of these practices include increased profits through sustained or better yields with fewer inputs, enhancing the soil’s ability to store water, nutrients and carbon and improving the farm’s overall resilience to climate change.